pawh-lab/pregnancy247/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `pregnancy247` is to process the raw sleep diary and ActivPAL data for [The University of Iowa Pregnancy 24/7](https://clinicaltrials.uihealthcare.org/studies/pregnancy-247) research study conducted by [Kara Whitaker](https://clas.uiowa.edu/hhp/people/kara-m-whitaker).
+The goal of `pregnancy247` is to process the raw sleep diary, AcitvWATCH, and ActivPAL data for [The University of Iowa Pregnancy 24/7](https://clinicaltrials.uihealthcare.org/studies/pregnancy-247) research study conducted by [Kara Whitaker](https://clas.uiowa.edu/hhp/people/kara-m-whitaker).
 This